Jtse905/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once "MySQL" is installed, open up "IIS Manager" in Windows.
-With "IIS" open, on the left click on osTicket-Window under the "Connections" tab.
+We Will now enable "PHP" within "IIS".
+With "IIS" open, on the left click on "osTicket-Window" under the "Connections" tab.
 Than click on "PHP Manager".
 </p>
 <br />